niteshbalusu11/zig-codec/README.md

     .dependencies = .{
         .zigcodec = .{
             .url = "https://github.com/niteshbalusu11/zig-codec/archive/<some-commit-hash>.tar.gz",
-            // The compiler should give you the right hash to use and replace .hash = "12209012a6baf146acc3bb13f3f84243bba8f266b18d775b2ba84de0038319a4a159",
+            // The compiler should give you the right hash to use and replace.
+            .hash = "12209012a6baf146acc3bb13f3f84243bba8f266b18d775b2ba84de0038319a4a159",
         },
     },